Grade Level: 5 (4-6)

 House Hunt: Have the students find and circle as many potential indoor air pollution hazards as they can find on the attached House Hunt Worksheet.
 Or, as a homework project, have them make a map of their own homes, noting potential indoor air quality hazards as well as preventative measures to keep the air quality good.

-Roundtable: Have the class form into teams of 3-5 students each.
+Roundtable: Have the class form into teams of 3-5 students.
 Ask the class a question with several possible answers.
 Have the students on each team make a list of answers by taking turns writing down ideas on a piece of paper.
 Students pass the list around the group until all ideas are exhausted.
 Have teams read aloud the answers and write them on the board.
 Ask the students:

 - How would you remove or minimize the pollutants found in our school?